mmailhos/gomeans/README.md

 ```

 ### Documentation
-There are two simple structures: a `Point`, that can be displayed using their X and Y. And a `Cluster`, defined by a center and a slice of `Point`.
+There are two simple structures: a `Point`, that can be displayed using its X and Y. And a `Cluster`, defined by a center and a slice of `Point`.

 ```go
 type Point struct {